eriksank/rpc-websocket/README.md

 ### 11.3\.
 What is wrong with socket.io
 Somewhere in the future, there will probably be nothing wrong with _socket.io_.
 Today, August 2014, there were at some point 600+ outstanding, [unresolved issues](https://github.com/Automattic/socket.io/issues).
 I personally also logged a trouble ticket for something that we can only call a bug, but I have not heard back from their _helpdesk_.

 _Socket.io_ supports lots of features on top of websockets, such as support for _express_ and _koa_.
 They also implements numerous scenarios in which you can use websockets with _namespaces_.
 You can even join and leave _rooms_.
 I only needed the _custom events_ (=message types) and _acknowledgements_ (=rpc).
-In _RPC Socket_ I did not want and did not implement _namespaces_, because you can just prefix your message types with a namespaces in order to create separate channels in one websocket.
+In _RPC Socket_ I did not want and did not implement _namespaces_, because you can just prefix your message types with a namespace in order to create separate channels in one websocket.

 In *RPC Socket* I did not implement support for _express_ or _koa_.
 You could as well run the websocket server on another port, or even in another virtual machine, if you are worried about firewalls.
 Mixing http traffic with websockets in one server process, looks like an excellent way to create an undebuggable monster.